 How long will it take to receive a grant payment?

-Applications will be reviewed after September 30, 2020.
-It may take 4-6 weeks to receive payment.
+Round 1 and 2 applications will be reviewed after September 30, 2020.
+Round 3 applications will be reviewed after October 30, 2020.
+It will take 6-8 weeks to receive payment.

 What if I have received other federal or state support through the CARES Act?

 Businesses cannot receive funding from any other local, state, or federal assistance program for the same expenses for the same time period that they are requesting support from the City of Lynchburg.
 For example, businesses that received federal support from the Payroll Protection Program or Economic Injury Disaster Loan Emergency Advance must provide a copy of their application or forgiveness form and must certify that they will use grant funds for other uses.
 Grantees will be required to certify that grant funds are used for eligible expenses.

 What is the time period that this funding applies to?

 Qualified expenses can begin being counted as early as the issue of Executive Order 53, which was issued March 23, 2020, and go through the present.
 The above stipulations still apply that this money can not be used for the same expenses in the same time period as other local, state or federal funding.

 What if I am a sole owner or co-owner and do not have any other full time employees?